lbarazza/jekyll-now/_posts/2019-5-13-An-Introduction-to-RL.md

 This doesn't look like much, but it actually has important consequences.
 In fact, this moves the policy improvement off-policy, which means that it directly improves the policy with the optimal policy in mind.

-You can find an implementation of these TD methods on my github page here.
+You can find an implementation of three TD methods on my github page [here](https://github.com/lbarazza/Taxi-v2).

 ### How to Deal with Continuous State Spaces
 So far all we did to represent the q-function in our code was to use a table of data.
 This, though, seems to be a problem when we start to explore continuous state-spaces as we would need an infinite amount of entries in our Q-table to represent the q-function completely.
 There are generally two methods to deal with this problem: state-space discretization and function approximation.

-#### State-Space Discretization
+##### State-Space Discretization
 The most trivial way to deal with the problem is to discretize the state-space.
 This can be achieved by creating a grid on the state-space and let each point be represented by the tile of the grid it falls into.
 There is also a more advanced way of discretizing the state-space which makes use of multiple grids overlapping one another.
-You can find an implementation of this approach called Tile Coding on my Github here.
+You can find an implementation of this approach called Tile Coding on my Github [here](https://github.com/lbarazza/Tile-Coding).

-#### Function Approximation
+##### Function Approximation
 Another approach to the problem of continuous state spaces is to try to find a function which directly approximates the q-function.
 We can do this by defining a parametrized function q(s, a, W) which adjusts the parameter W to  try to find an approximation of q.
 As you may recognize this is nothing more than a neural network and it's right here where deep reinforcement learning comes in.

 ### Conclusion